fairyglade/ly/readme.md

 ```

 ## Tips
-The numlock and capslock state is printed in the top-right corner.
+- The numlock and capslock state is printed in the top-right corner.
-Use the F1 and F2 keys to respectively shutdown and reboot.
+- Use the F1 and F2 keys to respectively shutdown and reboot.
-Take a look at your .xsession if X doesn't start, as it can interfere
+- Take a look at your .xsession if X doesn't start, as it can interfere
   (this file is launched with X to configure the display properly).

-## PSX DOOM fire animation
-To enable the famous PSX DOOM fire described by [Fabien Sanglard](http://fabiensanglard.net/doom_fire_psx/index.html),
-just set `animation = doom` in `/etc/ly/config.ini`.
-You may also
-disable the main box borders with `hide_borders = true`.

 ## Additional Information
 The name "Ly" is a tribute to the fairy from the game Rayman.